jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-5/chapter-2a.md

 ### Ashrama Dharma
 <!-- Youth Vs Old Age -->

-14 Men in the different professions and states of life are conversant in very different objects.
+{{< s v="14" >}} Men in the different professions and states of life are conversant in very different objects.

 These habituate them to very different feelings which then naturally create very different characters and manners.
 We expect those manners in each rank and profession.
 Experience has taught us that those manners belong to it.

 In each species of things, we are pleased with the middle conformation which agrees exactly with the natural general standard of each.

 In each rank or species of men, we are pleased if their character is just right to their situation.

 We say that a man should look like his trade and profession.

 Yet the pedantry of every profession is disagreeable.

 For the same reason, the different periods of life have different manners assigned to them.